elgatosf/streamdeck-javascript-sdk/css/README.md

 ## Adding elements

 Standard elements of Stream Deck's PI consist of a `label` and a `value`, each of which can be identified by their respective classes: `sdpi-item-label` and `sdpi-item-value`.
-Since you can add multiple label/value pairs, each of these pairs are wrapped into an `sdpi-item` node. `<div class="sdpi-item">` is basically all that's required.
-Add a `type` to the `sdpi-item` to use the included helper CSS.
+Since you can add multiple label/value pairs, each of these pairs are wrapped into a `sdpi-item` node.
+The `sdpi-item` class to create a new item.
+Providing the type attribute adds the appropriate styling.

 ```html
 <div class="sdpi-item" type="textarea">